-We provide 25 lbs. of Coleman porcelain, and the use of altering and carving tools. (extra clay and tools are available for purchase)
+Note: 25 lbs. of Coleman Porcelain and the use of altering and carving tools is included in this workshop.
+Extra porcelain and Bison tools are available for purchase.

 received a BFA in Ceramics from Alfred University in 1990.
 She continued her education with an MFA in Sculpture from Southern Illinois University, Carbondale.